 There are also many tourism operators situated across the Marine Park who regularly work in partnership with the Great Barrier Reef Marine Park Authority to monitor the Reef.

 - Tourism staff who are involved in the Eye on the Reef Monitoring Program are trained to monitor and record the health of the Reef.
 Scientists use this information for their research activities and Marine Park managers use it to identify areas requiring concentrated effort.

 - Tourism staff assist with management of the Reef by reporting any interesting and unusual things they see in the Marine Park through the Sightings Network

-In the face of an emerging outbreak of crown-of-thorns starfish, the Association of Marine Park Tourism Operators and individual operators are working with the Great Barrier Reef Marine Park Authority on crown-of-thorns starfish control activities in the Marine Park.
-The program is funded under the Australian Government's Caring for our Country program.
+In the face of an outbreak of crown-of-thorns starfish, the Association of Marine Park Tourism Operators and individual operators are working with the Great Barrier Reef Marine Park Authority on crown-of-thorns starfish control activities in the Marine Park.
+The program is funded by the Australian Government.